Hezkore/vscode-blitzmax-support/walkthroughs/docs.md

 ![Help Hover](../media/help_hover.png)

-Pressing _Ctrl + Space_ will trigger the auto complete suggestion list.\
+Use auto-complete _(Ctrl + Space)_ to see keyword suggestions and snippets.\
-Press _Tab_ to insert the current snippet from the list.\
+Press _Tab_ to insert the current snippet from the auto-complete list.\
-Snippets sometimes come with suggestions, keep pressing _Tab_ to jump to the next suggestion.\
+Snippets sometimes come with suggestions, keep pressing _Tab_ to jump to the next suggestion.
-_(functions with parameters always has snippets)_
+* _functions with parameters always has snippets._

 ![Auto Complete](../media/auto_complete.gif)

-Pressing _Shift + Ctrl + Space_ will trigger the signature helper.\
-It helps identify what parameters a function accepts.
+Use the signature helper _(Shift + Ctrl + Space)_ to display what parameters a function accepts.

 ![Signature Help](../media/signature_help.gif)

+All of these options can be automated, or turned on or off in your settings.